Mesh-Informed Neural Networks for Operator Learning in Finite Element Spaces: Introduction

-We cast the above problem in a setting that is more familiar to the Deep Learning literature by introducing a so-called high-fidelity discretization.
+We cast the above problem in a setting that is more familiar to the Deep Learning literature by introducing a form of high-fidelity discretization.
 This is an approach that has become widely adopted by now, and it involves the discretization of the functional spaces along the same lines of Finite Element methods, as in \cite{stuart,fresca,kutyniok}.
 In short, one introduces a mesh having vertices $\{\x_{i}\}_{i=1}^{\fomdim}\subset\overline{\Omega}$, and defines $V_{h}\subset L^{2}(\Omega)$ as the subspace of piecewise-linear Lagrange polynomials, where $h>0$ is the stepsize of the mesh (the idea can be easily generalized to higher order finite elements, as we show later on).
 Since each $v\in V_{h}$ is uniquely identified by its nodal values, we have $V_{h}\cong\mathbb{R}^{\fomdim}$, and the original operator to be learned can be replaced by The idea is now to approximate $\operator_{h}$ by training some DNN $\Phi:\mathbb{R}^{\fomdim}\to\mathbb{R}^{\fomdim}$.
-As we argued previously, dense architectures are unsuited for such a purpose because of their prohibitive computational cost during training, due to the computational resources needed to optimize the network as well as to the amount of training data required to avoid overfitting.
+As we argued previously, dense architectures are unsuited for such a purpose because of their prohibitive computational cost during training, \newstuff{which is mostly caused by: i) the computational resources required for the optimization, ii) the amount of training data needed to avoid overfitting.}